Star Control: The Ur-Quan Masters

 By the early 2000s, Accolade's copyright license for Star Control expired, triggered by a contractual clause when the games were no longer generating royalties.
 As the games were no longer available for sale, Reiche and Ford wanted to keep their work in the public eye, to maintain an audience for a potential sequel.
 Reiche and Ford still owned the copyrights in Star Control and its sequel Star Control II, but they could not successfully purchase the Star Control trademark from Accolade, leading them to consider a new title for a potential follow-up.'
 This led them to remake Star Control II as The Ur-Quan Masters, which they released in 2002 as a free download under an open source copyright license.
 The official free release is maintained by an active fan community.

 Free Stars: Children of Infinity

 On October 24, 2023, Pistol Shrimp Games developers, consisting of Fred Ford, Paul Reiche III, Ken Ford and Dan Gerstein, announced the new name of the sequel, Free Stars: Children of Infinity, and launched its corresponding website.
 A Kickstarter campaign was launched on April 16, 2024 to further the game development of the sequel.
 Within 3 hours, they met their initial $100,000 USD goal.
-The planned date for the release of the game is August 2025.
+The planned date for the release of the game was August 2025 but has since been delayed to 2026.
 The fans started to call the game "the real Star Control 3" due to its creation by Reiche and Ford.